RedFox0x20/RedFox0x20/README.md

 	<li><a href="https://tryhackme.com/p/RedFox0x20" target="_blank">TryHackMe</a></li>
 </ul>

-<p>If you would like to suggest a project for me to develop please use the <a href="https://github.com/RedFox0x20/RedFox0x20/issues/new?assignees=RedFox0x20&labels=Suggestion&template=project-suggestion.md&title=Project+suggestion%3A+%3CName%3E" target="_blank">Project Suggestion issue template</a></p>
 <h2>Contributions</h2>
 <p>You can learn about the Open Source Projects I am involved in with <a href="https://github.com/RedFox0x20/RedFox0x20/blob/master/CONTRIBUTIONS.md">CONTRIBUTIONS.md</a></p>
 <div>